 Cotton is a resource intensive crop and it requires approximately 15 000 litres of water to cultivate 1 kg cotton.
 Most of the world’s cotton is still grown conventionally that requires a lot of water, energy and chemicals such as pesticides, which can have a negative impact on the environment.

-Because of the environmental impact as well as the traceability challenges we have set our goal that 100 percent of our cotton comes from more sustainable sources by 2020 and today we are at 95 percent.
-Below you can read more about our more sustainable alternatives: Better Cotton, organic cotton, GOTS and recycled cotton.
+Because of the environmental impact as well as the traceability challenges we have set our goal that 100 per cent of our cotton comes from more sustainable sources by 2020 and today we are at 95 per cent.
+Below you can read more about our more sustainable alternatives Better Cotton, organic cotton and recycled cotton, as well as the GOTS certification on organic cotton garments.

 Better Cotton Initiative (BCI) is a non-profit organization that aims to make global cotton production better for the environment and for the people who produce it.
 The initiative focus on a worldwide transformation of conventionally grown cotton which will have a great effect on our environment.
 Lindex has been part of BCI since 2010 to contribute to improving conventionally grown cotton.